 - Hardships and vulnerabilities make us more approachable.

 - If we do not admit to needing help, we are refusing to allow others to demonstrate the love of Jesus.

-- Let’s practice talking about our struggles.
-This can be hard when we’re used to automatically replying, “I’m good.”
-But it’s worth it!
+- Practice talking about our struggles.
+This can be hard when we’re used to automatically replying, “I’m good,” – but it’s worth it!

 - We cultivate humility and dependence on God by admitting to Him that we need help.
 One way of doing this is praying before every task, however small.

-- Let’s repent of our pride and acknowledge that we need Jesus.
+- Repent of our pride and acknowledge that we need Jesus.

 Have you ever been tempted to be a saint?
 I have – and it’s never ended well.

-My friends, we are Watchers, not saints, and so let’s not be afraid to fail.
+My friends, we are Watchers, not saints – let’s not be afraid to fail.

 clothe yourselves with compassion,